CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 The _global frame_ is always the first frame that gets created when our program starts executing.
 We can think of the _global frame_ as a location for variables created outside of any function.
 When we run the variable declaration above, we get a string `"Gayle"` stored in the Global frame:

 ![global-frame](global-frame.png)

-Every time you click on the next button in the diagram you should observe changes to the memory in the frame.

 ### 🏃 Executing functions